Padthaway Water Allocation Plan

 Water resource in the unconfined aquifer

 The unconfined aquifer is the primary water resource used in the area for public water supply, irrigation, recreation and industry.
 The unconfined aquifer is fully allocated.
-It is divided into 2 management areas, the Padthaway Flats and Padthaway Ranges.
+It is divided into two management zones, the Padthaway Flats and Padthaway Ranges.

 Groundwater flows in a west to north-west direction from the Naracoorte Range, towards and along the flats in the west.
 The unconfined aquifer in the flats area generally has high well yields.
-Depth to water tends to range between 2 and 6 metres.
+Depth to water tends to range between two and six metres.

 The unconfined aquifer in the ranges area to the east tends to have lower well yields and can produce fine sand when pumped.